 The MAVSDK API is designed for interacting with aircraft.
 It has primarily been tested for use with multicopters, but also has basic support for fixed wing and VTOL.

 The API may "work" with ground-based or other types of vehicles, but some methods will not make sense.
 This use-case is mostly unsupported and untested.

 Indoor use is supported, however, some modes such as mission or position control are not available indoor, unless some additional positioning method is available (e.g. optical flow, visual-inertial odometry, a motion capture system, etc.).

-Note that PX4 currently does not support missions in "local coordinates" i.e. meters but only "global coordinates i. e. latitude/longitude.
+Note that PX4 currently does not support missions using "local coordinates" (i.e. meters) but only supports using "global coordinates" (i. e. latitude/longitude).

 MAVSDK, so far, is optimised for use with the PX4 flight stack and all testing is done against PX4.

 While many features should work on other flight stacks there may be implementation differences at the MAVLink microservices level which means that not every API will work.
 For example, PX4 and ArduPilot implement the parameter protocol differently, and vary slightly in the mission upload/download protocol (e.g. ArduPilot uses the 0 entry as the home position).